Brian-M-Collins/Data-Science/README.md

-# Data-Science
+# Training portfolio
-adding examples of data science focused work alongside cleansed versions of analyses completed for my employer.
+This portfolio is a compilation of projects I've undertaken while cross-training into data science.
+It showcases a diverse range of skills and languages, including JavaScript, Python, R, and SQL.